KyleDencker/SI-UCF/Android/2021/Day 5/Recitation/readme.md

 On TILED, we take elements from a tile set and paint them on various layers of the map.

-You can find various TileSets to download here -> https://itch.io/game-assets/tag-tileset
+You can find premade TileSets to download here -> https://itch.io/game-assets/tag-tileset